fereidoun-moradi/cast_function/README.md

 # Example 1: Temperature Control System (simplified version).
-Input state space of an example <a href="https://github.com/fereidoun-moradi/Abstraction-tool/blob/main/RV-Example.rebeca">Timed Rebeca</a> model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/temp_graph_org.pdf">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV-Example.statespace">state space file</a>
+Input state space a <a href="https://github.com/fereidoun-moradi/Abstraction-tool/blob/main/RV-Example.rebeca">Timed Rebeca</a> model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/temp_graph_org.pdf">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV-Example.statespace">state space file</a>

-The example is a reactive system and its <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV_Example.png"> diagram</a> shows that it has recurrent behavior.
-Each state shows a set of state variables {s, w, h}, which their values are changed when the actions {getsense, activate_h, heating, switchoff} are executed.
-The  {time+=10} denotes that the logical time (i.e., time variable now) progresses by 10 units of time.
+The example is a reactive system and its diagram shows that it has recurrent behavior.
+Each state shows state variables 'temperature', which its value is changed when the action 'tempchange' is executed.
+The  'time + = 10' denotes that the logical time progresses by 10 units of time.
 Transitions show the enabled actions at the states and the progress of time.
-The shift equivalence relation exists between states and the values of the time shifting are tagged on transitions.
-For example, the transition from state S9 to state S8 has the time shifting with a non-zero value.
-The label (20>>10) indicates that the time value 20 is shifted to the time value 10 by the amount of 10.
+The shift equivalence relation exists between states (in blue color in the diagram) and the values of the time shifting are tagged on transitions.
+The label 'a>>b' indicates that the time value 'a' is shifted by the amount of 'b'.

 List of variables:  <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/variables_list">ignore list</a>

-Mapped LTS: <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/castfile.aut">aut file</a> (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/mapped_lts.pdf">LTS diagram</a>)
+LTS: <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/castfile.aut">aut file</a> (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/mapped_lts.pdf">LTS diagram</a>)

 ![Screenshot 2022-07-05 at 12 04 32](https://user-images.githubusercontent.com/45528113/177304089-46e46617-750b-4b88-a831-032044330d7b.png)